thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 As shown in the following table, the PoSe Score always decreases by 1 per block as long as a masternode has not been banned.
-Once banned, the masternode can only be restored by sending a Provider Update Registrar (ProUpRegTx) special transaction.
+Once banned, the masternode can only be restored by sending a Provider Update Service (ProUpServTx) special transaction.

 | PoSe Parameter | Value | Example Value |